-Prerequisite: Introduction to Fitness

-The first level of fencing includes the basic fencing skills as well as an introduction to the sport of Olympic fencing.
-The fencing students will learn on the training sword; the foil.
-The will also learn the basics of movement, blade engagement, beginning bouting, as well as the basic rules in modern fencing.
-If time permits, they will also be introduced to the other two Olympic blades, the Epee' and the Saber.
-The history of fencing and dueling will be given between the exercises to complete the basic knowledge of the sport.
+Prerequisite: Introduction to Fitness The first level of fencing includes the basic fencing skills as well as an introduction to the sport of Olympic fencing.
+The fencing students will learn on the training sword, the foil.
+They will also learn the basics of movement, blade engagement, beginning bouting, as well as the basic rules in modern fencing.
+If time permits, they will also be introduced to the other two Olympic knowledge of the sport.
 This course may be repeated for a maximum of 1 credit.